mohancse1707/mohan.github.com/_posts/2021-08-29-Microservices-High-Availability-Spring-Boot.md

 ### Features

-* High availibility / Resilient services using ribbon load balancer
+* High availability / resilient services using ribbon load balancer
 * API Gateway proxy for microservices
 * JWT Authentication having configurable life or "time-to-live" (TTL)
-* Secured write oprerations for product reviews
+* Secured write operation for product reviews
 * Service to Service communications
 * Reusable services for other platforms
-* Separate data store for each microservices
+* Separate data store for each microservice
 * Unit and Integration testing
-* Authentication is enabled only for product review wirte operations.
+* Authentication enabled only for product review write operations.

 ### Application architecture